marc-himmelberger/lyrebird-drivel/internal/okems/README.md

 of mapping between obfuscated public keys and ciphertexts and the corresponding values used for the underlying KEM operations.

-Consumers such as the pq_obfs transport should only interface with OKEMs.
+Consumers such as the drivel transport should only interface with OKEMs.